zenzak-uk/zenzak.uk/src/lib/posts/spline.md

 Enter **Spline**.

-At [Your Studio Name], we’ve integrated Spline into our workflow specifically for prototyping these interactive experiences.
+At Zenzak, we’ve integrated Spline into our workflow specifically for prototyping these interactive experiences.
 It hasn’t replaced our high-end rendering pipeline, but it has completely revolutionized how we conceptualize and sell interactive ideas.

 Here is our perspective on why Spline is a game-changer for 3D prototyping.